 From physical to emotional discomforts, early menopause symptoms disturbs your life in a big way.
 If you’re experiencing this in your 20s and 30s, it feels like you’re growing too old too fast overnight.

 Early menopause symptoms are the typical irregular periods, cessation of menstruation and hot flashes.
-Night sweats, vaginal dryness, low libido and mood swings happen too.
+Night sweats, vaginal dryness, vaginal atrophy, low libido and mood swings happen too.
 Besides this, there are also emotional and psychological symptoms.
 You also have to face fertility issues.

 6 Tips to Prevent the Causes of Early Menopause

 We can stop some causes of early menopause by choosing to live healthy.
 Here are 6 natural methods that we can try!

 - Watch what you eat.
 Cut processed foods and integrate more organic and natural foods.
 They contain less pesticides, additives and chemical preservatives.
 We can also have more phytoestrogenic and adaptogenic herbs in our diet.
 When eating meat, make sure to choose grass-fed and organic.
 Add more superfoods in your diet too!

 - Delay aging!
 Believe it or not, we can slow down aging.
 One way to do this is to fill our body with antioxidants.
 Antioxidants flushes out free radicals and harmful toxins.
 This enables healthier cells and healing damaged faster.
 Citrus fruits, cruciferous veggies, nuts, seeds and beans are rich in antioxidants.